clemsonciti/palmetto-examples/LAMMPS/README.md

 ~~~

 - Create a subdirectory called `lammps` inside `software`.
-- Download the latest version of lammps and untar.
+- Download the **preferred**/**required** version of lammps and untar.
   - https://www.lammps.org/download.html
+  - LAMMPS simulations/checkpoints require LAMMPS version to be consistent throughout.
-- **In this example, we use the latest stable version of lammps.**
+- In this example, we use the latest stable version of lammps.

 ~~~
 $ mkdir lammps